TROVE + THE FUTURE of NEWS

 8. TROVE EDIT/CREATE FLOW (iOS)

-The iOS platform was the first place where we were able to give users real time feedback.
+The iOS platform was the first place we were able to give users real-time feedback.
 We showed them how their topic choices affected the news feed within the troves created.
 We would continue to iterate to make the experience fit in with the balance of the iOS UI.
-(The list ends at 8 and not 10 because in real life, not all your wishes are granted.)
+(The list stops at eight, not ten—because in reality, you don’t always get everything you wish for.)

 TROVE BRAND UPDATE

 We had a strong brand, but the visual realization of that brand needed standardization and a boost in color and contrast.
-This was especially true when it was used in reduction and in the context of avatars and app icons.
-Halfway into my tenure, I gave a presentation that resulted in the adoption of an updated logotype, color palette and formal, minimal reproduction and graphic standards.
-On color, many thought we should have chosen a different color, but the problem wasn't color as much as our chosen hue and saturation level.
+This was especially true when used in reduction and in the context of avatars and app icons.
+I gave a presentation that adopted an updated logotype, color palette, and formal, minimal reproduction and graphic standards.
+Many trovers thought we should have chosen a different color besides purple.
+The problem wasn't color as much as our chosen hue and saturation level.
 Then again, we might have been ahead of the curve.

 . . . . .